MGWT stands for

 try {

-RequestBuilder requestBuilder = new RequestBuilder(RequestBuilder.GET,"content.xml");
+requestBuilder = new

 requestBuilder.sendRequest(null, new RequestCallback() {

-public void onError(Request request, Throwable exception) {
+onError(Request request, Throwable exception) {

 System.out.println(exception.getMessage());